Brampton Spinal Cord Injury Lawyer

 Spinal Cord Injuries Can Cause Lifelong Complications

-At Preszler Law Firm, we understand that the changes that occur after experiencing a spinal cord injury can be daunting.
+At Preszler Injury Lawyers, we understand that the changes that occur after experiencing a spinal cord injury can be daunting.
 Our team can help connect you to specialists who can assist with your rehabilitation.
 Challenging complications resulting from a spinal cord injury include all of the following:

 - Difficulty controlling the bladder or bowels